Delivering Adventure cover art

 Episodes

-• How Needs Affect Decision Making with Bruce Wilson
+• Improving Decision Making in Others with Bruce Wilson

-Bruce Wilson is an ACMG Hiking Guide, a sea kayak guide and guide trainer for the Association of Sea Kayak Guides.
-He is an avalanche educator for the Canadian Avalanche Association.
+When it comes to outdoor education and leadership training, Bruce is literally a Jack of all trades.
+Bruce is an ACMG Hiking Guide.
+He is a sea kayak guide and guide trainer for the Association of Sea Kayak Guides.
+He is an avalanche educator for Avalanche Canada.

 Bruce is a certified instructor in the Wim Hof Method, he has a master’s degree in leadership, and is a Vision Quest instructor, just to name a few of his many qualifications and certifications.

-Bruce currently instructs the Outdoor Recreation Management Program at Capilano University in North Vancouver.
-He also provides coaching and guiding through his company Warrior Wolf Guide Services and Coaching and teaches avalanche and survival courses for Canada West Mountain School.
+He currently instructs the Outdoor Recreation Management Program at Capilano University in North Vancouver.
+He also provides coaching and guiding through his company Warrior Wolf Guide Services and Coaching.

 Guest Bio